dhis2/training-docs/content/android/tg_trackerprogram.md

 STAGE 1: Birth Details

-* To create a new event, the user needs to tap on the plus + icon beside the stage card follwed by "Add New"
+* To create a new event, the user needs to tap on the plus + icon beside the stage card follwed by "Enter Event"

 > Note: This icon is always visible unless the stage is non-repeatable and already created.
-When the user taps on the button, that program stage will unfold showing to the user all the already existing events of that particular program stage.
+When the user taps on the button, that program stage will unfold showing to the user all the already existing events of that particular program stage. you also need to select which Facility are you entering data for

 ![](images/tracker/image6.png)